 Purchasing automotive insurance through ICBC is something that must be done, but there are some choices to be made along the way.
 After purchasing either collision or comprehensive insurance, a deductible must be chosen.
-This is the amount that must be remitted to ICBC before insurance will take over and pay for any repairs or replacements on a vehicle the is need of repair.
+Your ICBC deductible is the amount that must be remitted to ICBC before insurance will take over and pay for any repairs or replacements on a vehicle that is need of repair.

-While there is no online calculator to determine your monthly premium in relation to your deductible choice, an insurance representative will be able to help you.
+While there is no online calculator to determine your monthly premium in relation to your deductible choice, an insurance representative will be able to help.
+They will be able to answer the question of how does the ICBC deductible work so that it addresses your needs.
 This will help you to make an informed and wise decision.
-Many things are taken into consideration to determine your monthly cost, including your claims history and driving record.
+Many things are taken into consideration to determine your monthly cost, including your claims history and your driving record.

 Before making a decision, be sure to consider your options by seeking the advice of an insurance professional.
-Whatever is decided, it must be the best option for you and one that you are comfortable paying, should you have the misfortune of making an ICBC claim.
+Whatever is decided, it must be the best option for you and one that you are comfortable paying, should you ever have the need to report an ICBC claim.

 And don’t forget—any Quality Assured Glass and Collision location will be happy to help you with your claim, regardless of which deductible you choose.
-All of our shops are accredited ICBC c.a.r. shop VALET where all repairs are guaranteed for as long as you own your vehicle.
+All of our auto body repair shops are accredited ICBC c.a.r. shop VALET where all repair services are guaranteed for as long as you own your vehicle.
 Be sure to stop by when you are in need of any auto body repairs.